 Peppered throughout this series are also works inspired by my environs in Southwest Michigan near where I grew up and the odd little garden behind my first apartment with my now husband Shamont Hussey in Oakland.
 Shamont and I lived in a tiny studio in Downtown Oakland, and my “studio” was a small IKEA table in our kitchen.
 Despite the cramped quarters, it was a time of great artistic growth for me.
 Being constrained to only working with watercolor made my mark-making and understanding of transparency improve in leaps and bounds.
 This work also forced me to plan my paintings in a way I don’t have to when working in acrylic.
 I remember spending several days mapping out the shapes in pencil before introducing color.

-Click on any image to view full screen with the title.
 All paintings on this page are for sale.
 Email [email protected] to inquire.